A delightfully moist Lemon Bundt Cake that is simple and easy to make. An easy bundt cake recipe that tastes like it came from a bakery!

 Lemon Bundt Cake

 - 1 lemon cake mix (I like Duncan Hines)

 - 1 5.9 oz. box instant lemon pudding

 - 1/2 cup flour

 - lemon zest of two lemons

 - Preheat the oven to 350 degrees.
 Spray a bundt pan with cooking spray really well, then dust with flour.

-- With a hand mixer, combine the cake mix, pudding, eggs, sour cream, water, a little lemon zest, and oil in a large bowl.
+- With a hand mixer, combine the cake mix, pudding, eggs, oil, water, flour, and a little lemon zest in a mixing bowl.

 - Spoon into the bundt pan and bake for 45-55 minutes.
 My oven bakes really slow, so mine always takes longer, but start checking around 45 minutes, just to make sure.
 Cake is done when a toothpick comes out clean.